VasilisKatsoris/DemoPlaylistsMVP/README.md

-# DemoPlaylistsMVP
+# SpotifyPlaylists

-A demo showing my implementation of an MVP architecture with dagger and retrofit
+A demo project that searches spotify for a username's public playlists

+Clean MVP
+Retrofit
+Glide
+Dagger